AztecProtocol/aztec-v1-specification/README.md

 userToAZTECAccountMapping[_account] = _AZTECaddress;
 ```

-The `accountMapping` maps the user's Ethereum address to their `linkedPublicKey` and is used as.....
+The `accountMapping` maps the user's Ethereum address to their `linkedPublicKey`.
+This is used in the SDK as a lookup/easy reference to find a particular user's `linkedPublicKey`.

-The `userToAZECAccountMapping` maps a user's Ethereum address to their 'AZTEC Ethereum address' - the one that would be recovered if the `curve25519` `linkedPublicKey` private key was used to sign a tx over the `secp256k1` curve.
+The `userToAZECAccountMapping` maps a user's Ethereum address to their `AZTECaddress` - the one that would be recovered if the `linkedPublicKey` private key was used to sign a tx over the Ethereum`secp256k1` curve.
 This mapping's purpose is to assist with the permissioning around who can call `Behaviour.deposit()` and deposit to a user's address.

 ### Meta-transactions via the GSN
-To abstract gas away from users, the SDK makes use of the gas station network and it's relayer system.
-This allows for meta-transactions and The GSN enabled `recipient` contract in the AZTEC ecosystem is the `AccountRegistry.sol`.
+To abstract gas away from users, the SDK makes use of the gas station network and it's relayer system to enable meta-transactions.
+The GSN enabled `recipient` contract in the AZTEC ecosystem is the `AccountRegistry.sol`.

 It enables standard AZTEC functionality principally through two methods: `deposit()` and `confidentialTransferFrom()`.
 The contract's GSN behaviour is enabled by inheriting from two GSN related contracts: